FMJansen/fmjansen.com/about.md

 Next to design, I have some hobbies, too, of which some accidently transformed into freelancing activities: web development, graphic design and photo&shy;graphy.
 Additionally, I end up spending a lot of my spare time on activities by the [study association](https://svid.nl/about) of our faculty: I was in two **committees and the board** over the past few years.
 Last year, I worked on improving our education as part of the **[Faculty Student Council](https://www.tudelft.nl/en/student/faculties/ide-student-portal/organisation/faculty-student-council-fsr/)**.
 I also volunteer at my [scouting club](https://scoutingoost1.nl/), where I manage things like the website, our IT and the finances as part of the board.

+In 2020, I created [Inclusief Design](https://inclusief.design), an initiative to make the Dutch design scene more inclusive.
+Right now, it’s mostly a collection of insights and resources.

 > You make sure everyone is the best version of themselves, that they get confidence out of doing their tasks.
 >
 > _– [Fay de Grefte](https://www.linkedin.com/in/fay-de-grefte-b8b960a8/), secretary of the Faculty Student Council_